TwinLizzie/NGnoidTV/NGNUITY.md

   * [How to contribute](#how-to-contribute)

 ### Introduction
+(Complete)

 The NGnuity: Renaissance aims to create an ecosystem of open source software and blueprints for modular, repairable, patent-free and reverse-engineered technologies that will enable a moneyless and post-scarcity economy to come about.

 ### What is Post-scarcity?
+(Complete)

 Think the Venus Project or the Zeitgeist Movement.
 Some also like to call it Fully Automated Luxury Communism.
 Yet Marxist schools of thought tend to be in favour of an economy created by the worker, for the worker.
 You're a human being, not a worker.
 In a post-scarcity economy, people will be free to choose whether or not they wish to be workers (the bee), or idlers (the cat).
+A third lifestyle such as the warriors (the wolf) may be included.
+Rather than enforcing a [class] based system, a post-scarcity civilization espouses a non-hierarchical, non-compulsory [lifestyle] selection.

 Who controls a post-scarcity economy, if not the workers?
 The collective does, of course - yet it is extremely important not to rely on the word [Worker], as this would imply that someone living in a post-scarcity economy can be anything but.